wolskies/rke2-ansible/README.md

 ```

 #### Installation Notes
-* Note 1:  The `deploy_rke2` role will fail if the host OS is not one of [RKE2's supported variants](https://www.suse.com/suse-rke2/support-matrix/all-supported-versions/rke2-v1-33/).
+* Note 1:  The `deploy_rke2` role will fail if the host OS is not one of [RKE2's officially supported variants](https://www.suse.com/suse-rke2/support-matrix/all-supported-versions/rke2-v1-32/).
 This behavior can be skipped by running the playbook with the `--skip-tags version-check` option.

 * Note 2: **The RKE2 deploy role will remove NetworkManager if it is installed**.
 There is a way to configure NetworkManager to coexist with Canal (default CNI), but I don't need it for my purposes.
 This behavior can be skipped using default vars, or by skipping the `config-firewall` tag.